Clinica Doctor Balcangiu-Stroescu

 • athletes: 1.2–1.6 g/kg/day

-For example, a 70 kg person needs approximately 55–80 g protein daily, ideally distributed across each meal.
+For example, a 70 kg person needs approximately 55–80 g of protein daily, ideally distributed across each meal.

 Animal vs. plant proteins